*** denotes well-worth reading in full at source (even if excerpted extensively here)

 The Bearish Case Is Compelling But 'AI-Chasing Bulls' Are In Control

 ..........
 While there are certainly reasons for concern, the bullish technicals remain supportive of the rally for now.
 Whether this is a “new bull market” or another “bear market rally,” we will not know until much later.
 However, as Callum Thomas of @TopDownCharts recently posted, bear market rallies can last much longer than many think.
+While there are many reasons to be bearish on the markets, it is essential to remember that “stocks climb a wall of worry.”

 The current market advance looks and feels like the Dot.com advance in 1999.
 How long it can last is anyone’s guess.
 However, importantly, it should be remembered that all good things come to an end.
 Sometimes, those endings can be very disastrous to long-term investing objectives.
 This is why long-term returns tend to take care of themselves by focusing on “risk controls” in the short term and avoiding subsequent major draw-downs.